Has ‘Game of Thrones’ Promo Confirmed Daenerys Targaryen Meeting Jon Snow?

 “They really focused it because less characters are coming in, and they’re focusing in on the existing ones,” he said.
 “And there are lots of people who cross paths, and that’s something that I think the audience has been waiting for a long time.”

-Happy Valentine’s Day everyone! ♥️ And happy Tuesday for the singles ????
+Happy Valentine’s Day everyone! ♥️ And happy Tuesday for the singles????

 A post shared by Emilia Clarke ♡ (@daenerystargaryen) on